Beast OTT Release Date And Time: All You Need To Know About Vijay Starrer!

 Netflix too dropped an official announcement on the same.
 "Can you feel the POWER💥TERROR💥FIRE💥BECAUSE BEAST ARRIVES ON NETFLIX ON MAY 11 💪 in Tamil, Telugu, Malayalam, Kannada and Hindi," Netflix's Twitter handle tweeted as they confirmed the OTT premiere date of Beast.

 Beast will be streaming in Tamil, Telugu, Kannada, Malayalam, and Hindi.
-The film will premiere on both Sun NXT and Netflix on the same day - 11 May and release timings on sun nxt is 12 am IST.
+The film will premiere on both Sun NXT and Netflix on the same day - 11 May and release timings on Sun NXT and Netflix is 12 am.
 The Nelson directorial has reportedly put on a fine show at the box office and we need to wait and see how it fares on OTT now.
 Lets see what kind of impact can Beast movie can do OTT platform.
+Beast ends up as an flop at world wide box office.

 Beast is an action drama with a hostage situation backdrop.
 Vijay plays RAW agent, Veera Raghava in the film.
 Pooja Hegde shares the screen with the Tamil superstar in the Nelson directorial.